sbslee/pypgx/docs/cli.rst

    Optional arguments:
      -h, --help         Show this help message and exit.
-     --panel PATH       VCF file corresponding to a reference haplotype panel (zipped or unzipped).
+     --panel PATH       VCF file corresponding to a reference haplotype panel (compressed or uncompressed).
 By default, the 1KGP panel is used.
      --impute           Perform imputation of missing genotypes.

 filter-samples